dsavla01/hackhers2024/README.md

 # hackhers2024
-this is our hackhers 2024 project! this is a budgeting website that helps teach you how to manage your money.
+this is our hackhers 2024 project! this is a budgeting website that assists you in managing your money.